 A spread in tarot is a layout, or the pattern in which the reader places the cards down on the table.
 Each position in the spread has a meaning and modifies the card placed upon it.
-The Celtic Cross (CC) is the mostly widely known and possibly the most commonly used tarot spread.
-It is a little complex for an absolute beginner reader, but it is well worth taking the time to learn and assimilate it, as it may prove to be the only spread you need, apart from the essential one, two and three-card readings.
+The Celtic Cross (CC) is the most widely known and possibly the most commonly used tarot spread.
+It is a little complex for an absolute beginner reader, but it is well worth taking the time to learn and assimilate it, as it may prove to be the only spread you need, apart from the essential one, two, and three-card readings.

-The Celtic Cross was 'invented' by the famous occultist, AE Waite, creator of the Rider-Waite tarot deck.
+The Celtic Cross was "invented" by the famous occultist AE Waite, creator of the Rider-Waite tarot deck.
 So it is a fairly modern device, although some practitioners will have you believe otherwise!
 It is thought that he based his famous tarot spread on a similar one used in Europe, although the origins of that one are lost in the mists of time.

 Before Laying Out the Cards

 You probably have your own method of conducting your readings, and that's good.
 However, one thing I recommend before commencing is to explain to the client that this layout is ideal for interaction.
-I tell them I'm an intuitive reader, not a psychic or a charlatan who is looking for 'clues', and that they will get more from the reading if they participate.
+I tell them I'm an intuitive reader, not a psychic or a charlatan who is looking for "clues," and that they will get more from the reading if they participate.
 This breaks the ice and puts us both at ease.
-There is nothing worse than trying to read for someone who folds their arms in fear of 'giving something away'.
+There is nothing worse than trying to read for someone who folds their arms in fear of "giving something away."
 I like my readings to be a two-way process.